 What’s next in the #CloudServer series?

-I hope this article was helpful, next we are going to cover how to secure our Ubuntu cloud server using Firewall.
-We will be installing and configure the UFW program for firewall security.
+I hope this article was helpful; next, we will cover how to secure our Ubuntu cloud server using Firewall.
+We will install and configure the UFW program for firewall security.

-Having a great firewall will protect the server from getting hacked, thanks to an in-build UFW firewall that works great.
+A great firewall will protect the server from getting hacked, thanks to an in-build UFW firewall that works excellent.